An Advanced Look Into Causation, & Possible Solutions for Frozen Shoulder

 Trigger points are found solely in muscles and form as a local contraction of a small amount of muscle fibers within a larger muscle or muscle bundle.
 These small areas of contraction can pull on tendons and ligaments, which can then cause significant pain within a joint.
 Blood flow within these contracted areas is inhibited and indirectly from this, the trigger point is sustained or even worsened.
 Advanced trigger points in muscles associated with the shoulder can cause weakness in the joint and increasing lack of mobility (which can lead to frozen shoulder).
 If you have a chronic muscle pain or weakness in muscles associated with the shoulder, it may develop into adhesive capsulitis unless you deal with the underlying problems: trigger points in the muscles, muscle atrophy and lack of blood flow to the muscles.

 Knowing how frozen shoulder comes about and treating the injury properly can provide you with your best chance of escaping a worsening frozen shoulder condition.
-Whether you already have a serious case of frozen shoulder or are trying to avoid it, know that the Shoulder T•Shellz Wrap treatment therapy will provide you with a highly effective conservative treatment that you can use multiple times per day at home or office.
+Whether you already have a serious case of frozen shoulder or are trying to avoid it, know that the Shoulder TShellz Wrap® is intended to provide you with a highly effective conservative treatment protocol that you can use multiple times per day at home or office.

 Something You May Not Be Aware of: